sfidanza/chat/README.md

 Note: in VSCode, you can simply right-click on `docker-compose.yml` and choose `Compose Up` (or `Compose Restart` or `Compose Down`).

+## Run locally with multiple server instances

+Let's use the magic of Docker Swarm to scale the application container.
+First, Swarm mode has to be active (all of this can be done on a proper Docker Swarm cluster of course):

+    docker swarm init # just run once to intialize your swarm docker swarm leave # to stop the swarm once testing is over

+Then, the services can be started and stopped using the same `docker-compose.yml` file:

+    docker stack deploy -c .\docker-compose.yml chat  # start services docker stack rm chat  # stop services

+`chat` is used here as the stack identifier, which will isolate the set of services together.
+It will take some time to get the containers started.
+Status can be followed through VSCode Docker panel, Docker Desktop UI or through the CLI:

+    docker stack services chat

+Obviously, with this setup, users can not talk correctly with each others anymore, as each server only knows users connected to itself.
+We need a communication mechanism between servers as well.

 ## Publish to dockerhub

 TODO: setup a dockerhub repository for each image with auto-build on commit: